-Specific flat rate (60%)
+Specific flat rate for indirect costs (60%)

-A flat rate indirect cost of 60% of the total direct costs applicable under certain conditions to non-profit public bodies, secondary and higher education establishments, research organisations and SMEs.
+A 60% flat rate of the total direct costs applicable under certain conditions to non-profit public bodies, secondary and higher education establishments, research organisations and SMEs.
 This rate is now available for the entire duration of FP7.